 Cons.
 The later we get in the month the better the chances of a cold snap.
 That may be right up your alley so that’s up to you whether it’s a con.
 If the weather really is a stinker and we get rained out, rescheduling opportunities are getting a little tight by mid August.
-Also, my overall timeline can take up to 6 weeks from your session to your final delivery.
+Also, my overall timeline can take up to 6 weeks from your ordering appointment to when your products are ready to pick up.
 If we end up having to push your August session back to September and you have an end of October deadline for yearbook submissions, well…

 September photos.
 I see you’re a procrastinator.
 No judgement here.
 I know some really good people with that trait.

 Pros.
 If you don’t like too much heat you’ll probably be more comfortable in September.
 The summer job schedule is ending.
 You’re 100% senior now with the school year starting.
 And if it is cooling down, them darn skeeters are dying off.
 That makes me happy!

 Cons.
 You have to be hoping hard for good weather on your scheduled day.
 The timeline is getting really tight so if it’s raining, we have to be fast and flexible with our rescheduling options.
 My own kids have a ton of after school stuff and the days are getting so short that outdoor times are limited anyway, Saturdays are limited with weddings and other activities.
 It’s just not ideal.